-With the 2010s now nearly at an end, we thought we would take a quick look back at the true giants of the footballing world who graced the pitch over the decade in the Premier League.
+In this article, we'll take a quick look back at the true giants of the footballing world who graced the pitch in the 2010s in the Premier League.

-With the 2010s now drawing to a close, this is the best point to look back and reflect on what has been a thrilling decade of football.
+In this article, we'll look back and reflect on the thrilling decade of the 2010s in football.
 United fell, City rose and a new team rules supreme in North London.
 It might look like very different, but who has excelled the most?

 One of the most intense finals in recent times, the 2018 Champions League Final between Real Madrid and Liverpool had it all.
 Goals, drama and tension for both sets of fans played out across ninety minutes as Zidane's Madrid side romped to their third consecutive European title.

 Messi and Ronaldo have been dominating football for fifteen years now.
 They have won ten Ballon D'ors between them and easily remain the two most influential players on the planet, both on and off the pitch.
 But the end of this era could be on the horizon, so who could be their replacements?

 The Premier League has carved out a reputation for being home to countless amounts of shocking and legendary games that have stunned the football world.
 Read on to see our take on some of the most shocking of losses conjured up since 2010.

 We all remember the likes of Rooney/Ronaldo and Shearer/Sutton.
 Let's switch things up by paying homage to the most underrated Premier League strike partnerships.

 Were you a fan of football in the 2010s?
 Let's look back at some of the world's greatest footballing rivalries over the decade, including fiery moments and what exactly made them so special.